 Buried a thousand feet beneath Ohio, the ten trillion dollar, UN-constructed SuperBunker can shelter a million members of the global elite indefinitely, with all the comforts of the surface including simulated blue skies, boutique shopping, and three golf courses.
 The President of the United States, Arman “Our Man” Manfred, regains consciousness in one of the bunker’s six hospitals.
 Surrounded by his trusted advisors and his official hagiographer, his office becomes ensnared in the Machiavellian underworld of SuperBunker geo-politics.
 The situation worsens when the president’s Russian and Chinese counterparts execute Protocol 4, sealing the blast doors and severing all contact with the surface, relegating the world’s leaders to governing a mere computer simulation of the world above.
 An attempt to blackmail the POTUS with a salacious video taken by his own security agency forces President Manfred into seclusion.
 With his office infiltrated by a traitor and hobbled by incompetence, he attempts one final ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

-The president held his cabinet meeting in a chamber of the Hades level which was in the deepest level of the SuperBunker—almost one-half mile below the surface.
+The president held his cabinet meeting in a chamber of the Hades level which was the deepest level of the SuperBunker—almost one-half mile below the surface.
 This chamber was known as: the UltraBunker.
 One arrived at the Hades level via elevator that connected from the traditional SuperBunker Oval Office.
-The Hades level chamber was wrapped in a double-redundant steel faraday cage to make it extra-impregnable to disruption by radio flash and completely impervious to wireless surveillance transmission.
-One entered the UltraBunker through an eighteen-inch thick blast door that only opened after passing through a particle imaging scanner— referred to jokingly by the POTUS as the “PIS test”, a retinal scan, and finally, an RFID chip validation.
+The Hades level chamber was wrapped in a double-redundant steel faraday cage to make it extra-impregnable to disruption by radio flash.
+The cages were electrified to make them completely impervious to wireless surveillance transmission.
+One entered the UltraBunker through an eighteen-inch thick blast door that only opened after visitors passed through a particle imaging scanner— referred to jokingly by the POTUS as the “PIS test” — a retinal scan, and finally, an RFID chip validation.
 No electronic devices were permitted into the UltraBunker.

 Inside, the interior walls were stark, smooth concrete, decorated with paintings by Romantics which were brought from the Louvre to be held for safekeeping in the event of its thermonuclear destruction.
 The drab, nine-foot walls were adorned in a flourish of Victorian crown molding.
-In the center of the room, a large, polished steel table stood in the center and on one wall hung a large screen with a power cable running down, then up through a grommet in the table and into a power receptacle within arm’s reach of the president’s seat— which enabled the POTUS to completely kill the screen’s power and signal at his discretion.
+In the center of the room, a large, polished, steel table stood in the center.
+On one wall hung a large screen with a power cable running down, then up through a grommet in the table and into a power receptacle within arm’s reach of the president’s executive seat— which enabled the POTUS to completely kill the screen’s power and signal at his discretion.
 No other electronic devices were present, and if one was snuck in, it was totally erased by an electromagnetic pulse upon entering and exiting the room.
 The audio-visual data displayed on the screen was piped in via a dedicated fiber optic cable network that passed through seven fire walls.
+The dedicated audio visual system was built by a company called Fossen-Stein, headquartered in Virginia, at a cost of one hundred and fifty million dollars.

-There was another steel door opposite the blast door entrance, behind the president’s high back chair.
+There was another steel door opposite the blast door entrance, behind the president’s high back, executive chair.
 It was smaller, standing perhaps four-foot tall.
 It led to an executive safe room just big enough for the president to stow away within in the event that the SuperBunker was somehow breached by invaders who managed to out-maneuver the thousands of security personnel, make their way down into the Hades level, and penetrate the UltraBunker blast door.
+The safe room was furnished with a twin-sized bed and a mini fridge and held two weeks of rations.

 The POTUS sat upon his UltraBunker throne, facing the blast door entrance through which everyone entered.
 One by one, the special cabinet members entered and took their seats.
 The COGCON cabinet consisted of only seventeen members as five secretary positions were deemed non-essential; those being: